Parallel Quantum Algorithm for Hamiltonian Simulation

 \section{Parallel LCU for Hamiltonian Series}

 In this section, we show how to implement a linear combination of block-encoded powers of a Hamiltonian (i.e., a Hamiltonian power series) by a parallel quantum circuit.
-The method is based on the Linear-Combination-of-Unitaries (LCU) algorithm developed through~\cite{SOGKL02,CW12,Kothari14,BCCKS15,BCK15,CKS17,GSLW19}.
+The method is based on the LCU (linear combination of unitaries) algorithm developed through~\cite{SOGKL02,CW12,Kothari14,BCCKS15,BCK15,CKS17,GSLW19}.
 Here we adopt the block-encoding version of LCU in~\cite{GSLW19}.
 The results in this section will be used to implement a linear combination of parallel quantum walks to approximate the evolution unitary $e^{-iHt}$ in Section~\ref{sec:parallel_hamiltonian_simulation}.

 We first recall two technical lemmas from~\cite{GSLW19}.
 Although they apply to more general matrices, here for our purpose we restrict them to the Hamiltonians.